FredHutch/aws-batch-at-hutch-docs/index.md

 Access to the AWS Management Console (the web/GUI interface), is not available to end users at the Center.
-However, there is a customized, read-only [console](https://batch-dashboard.fhcrc.org/) available which displays information about compute environments, queues, and running jobs.
-This console is in its infancy and currently lacks many features, but they will be added soon.
+However, there is a customized, read-only [console](https://batch-dashboard.fhcrc.org/) available which displays information about compute environments, queues, job definitions, and jobs.
 Please report any [issues](https://github.com/FredHutch/batch-dashboard/issues/new) you discover with this console.